SaulMurillo1/SmbNmapScriptingLab/README.md

 Using valid SMB credentials, run Nmap script that will enumerate all available shares: <br/>
 - We can now see a bit more information, such as the administrator has full read and write privileges to the entire C$.<br/>
 <br/>
-Command: nmap 10.3.16.16 -445 --script smb-enum-shares --script-args smbusername=administrator,smbpassword=*password_hidden_for_privacy*
+Command: nmap 10.3.16.16 -p 445 --script smb-enum-shares --script-args smbusername=administrator,smbpassword=*password_hidden_for_privacy*
 <br/>
 <br/>
 <img src="https://i.imgur.com/Wg2yiOl.png" height="80%" width="80%" alt="SMB Nmap Scripting" class="center"/>